LasVegasCoder/API/README.md

-PrinceAPICaller is a private PHP Class written for the simplicity of calling different API,
+PrinceAPICaller is a private PHP Class written for the simplicity of calling different API

 	`Support various methods:
 	POST|GET|, (PUT|DEL|) are optional.`